-17.1 Members involved in taking a decision must be fully aware of all of the facts and it is suggested, therefore, that if a Member leaves the room during a debate he/she should consider not taking part in the ensuing decision making.

-17.2 Following on from this, it is suggested that as attention may be distracted by the use of communication devices, and as a matter of courtesy use of mobile 'phones or blackberries should not affect the business of the meeting and be silent for its duration.
+- 17.1 Members involved in taking a decision must be fully aware of all of the facts and it is suggested, therefore, that if a Member leaves the room during a debate he/she should consider not taking part in the ensuing decision making. - 17.2 In respect of licensing and planning application decisions, a Member who has left the meeting during consideration of the item or who arrived late, will not be permitted to take part in that decision.
+The Lead Officer in attendance will be responsible for reminding Members of this fact and enforcing the requirement. - 17.3 The use of communication devices is permitted within meetings in accordance with the Provisions of the Openness of Local Government Regulations 2014 provisions. - 17.4 However as a matter of courtesy mobile 'phones/ devices should not affect the business of the meeting and should remain on silent for the meetings duration. - 17.5 The tweeting, blogging or recording of proceedings heard in closed session is strictly prohibited.